The 6 Dumbest Things You Could Do With Your Hard-Earned Bonus

 Even if you’re the sort of person who can’t think more than five minutes into the future, you’ll want to consciously decide what to do with your bonus.
 This sum of cash can be very beneficial to you if you make a plan for how to use it, such as starting your first savings plan for retirement.

 Fail to plan and you risk ending up spending your bonus on purchases that do not really improve your life much, such as luxury staycations or daily Grab rides.

-On the other hand, if you do plan ahead and well, your bonus can buy you freedom from debt, a more secure financial future and peace of mind.
+On the other hand, if you do plan ahead and put your long-term financial needs first, your bonus can buy you freedom from debt, a more secure financial future and peace of mind.